unboxed/unboxed.co/source/blog/2016-11-02-digital-customer-programme-discovery-phase-show-tell-5-with-newham-council.md

 <br/>

 # Discovery persona #1: Jenny and her journey
-One of the key activities the team have been working on is building up a user persona - going by the name of <i>“Jenny”<i>:<br/>
+One of the key activities the team have been working on is building up a user persona - going by the name of <i>“Jenny”</i>:<br/>

 ![Newham Council Digital Customer Programme Discovery Phase - Sprint Five 3](http://i1291.photobucket.com/albums/b548/grammccram/fd267ddd-7b8b-4944-8cdf-12d7e636c563_zpsrzjnwfqg.png)

-Jenny is a [user persona](
-https://en.wikipedia.org/wiki/Persona_(user_experience), currently being built up using residental data that the team have been collecting across a variety of different sources (including new user interviews and current systems).
+Jenny is a user persona, currently being built up using residental data that the team have been collecting across a variety of different sources (including new user interviews and current systems).
 From building up this persona, a realistic profile of a current borough resident is forming.
 By creating this data-led persona, any real issues and problems with current services and systems can be highlighted and addressed, to take forward in knowing how these can be improved.<br/>
 <br/>

 # Housing Repairs journey